cyberbotics/webots-doc/guide/tutorial-5-compound-solid-and-physics-attributes-15-minutes.md

 Using a combination of Sphere, Box, Capsule and Cylinder nodes for defining objects is very efficient.
 Generally speaking, the efficiency of these primitives can be sorted like this: Sphere > Box > Capsule > Cylinder, where the Sphere is the most efficient.
-But this can be neglected for a common usage.
+But this can be neglected for common usage.

 The IndexedFaceSet geometry primitive can also be used in a bounding object.
 But this primitive is less efficient than the other primitives listed above.